 With over 7,000 islands, 176 local dialects and thousands of activities to choose from, it’s hard to pick just one area to explore.
 Thankfully for me the fine people at TBEX and the Department of Tourism Philippines made the choice for me.

-Still not convinced about joining me at TBEX Philippines?
-Maybe my fellow travel companions can help you decide to Visit Philippines Again in 2016
+Still not convinced about joining me on an epic adventure in the Philippines?
+Maybe my fellow travel companions can help you decide to Visit Philippines!

 Founder, Principal Blogger & Coffee Drinker